Overview

 1. Application Fails to Start

-Check your logs for errors.
-For example, on Heroku:
+Check logs for errors.
+Example on Heroku:

 # View logs on Heroku